Anatomy of a perfect prompt: how marketers and content creators can get better AI-generated content

 - Add specific features, benefits, or brand guidelines to keep messaging clear.

-- Example: “Highlight that our toothpaste is fluoride-free and made from natural ingredients.”
+- Example: “Highlight that our skincare is made from natural ingredients and uses sustainable packaging and raw materials.”

 Let's say you want AI to generate a product launch tweet